WalmartSolutions/Dumptruck/README.md

 dump classes loaded in the JVM

 # Usage
-Add -javaagent:ClassDumper.jar to your JVM arguments in your launcher.
+Add **-javaagent:ClassDumper.jar** at the start of your JVM arguments in your launcher.

 [1]: https://github.com/accessmodifier364/
 [2]: https://github.com/accessmodifier364/Dumper